 The "Infectious Disease Policy" passed by the Maine Community College System requires all Medical Radiography students to be immunized against hepatitis B. The hepatitis B vaccination is a series of 3 immunization shots.
-The first 2 shots must be received prior to the start of clinical training.
+Students must have completed the series of 3 shots and have a positive Hepatitis B titer or signed waiver prior to the start of clinical training.